sighupio/fury-kubernetes-logging/elasticsearch-triple/README.md

 - Uses default unicast Zen Discovery module to discover Elasticsearch nodes
 - Resource limits are `2000m` for CPU and `3G` for memory
 - Requires `30Gi` storage (with default storage type of Provider)
-- Only a single Elasticsearch node can be deployed on each node of cluster.
+- Only a single Elasticsearch node can be deployed on each node of cluster
 - Prometheus exporter integrated to expose Elasticsearch metrics
 - Metrics are scraped by Prometheus every `30s`